How does a car warranty work?

 Share article

-What’s a car warranty?
+What is a car warranty?

-What does a warranty on a car cover?
+What does car warranty cover?

 • Engine